gregorwolf/SAP-NPM-API-collection/apis/edm-converters/README.md

 * OData V4 EDM model (XML Format) to OData V4 EDM (JSON Format) (details [Readme](./lib/edmxV40ToJsonV40/README.md))

 Each converter is contained in separate folder inside the lib folder.
-A detailed description of a converter is provided in the README.md of each converter sub-folder, or you may check the api documentation in the index.js and other files.
-Please note that it is also possible to compile a html version of the api documentation with:
+A detailed description of a converter is provided in the README.md of each converter sub-folder, or you may check the API documentation in the `index.js` and other files.
+Please note that it is also possible to compile an HTML version of the API documentation with:

 ```
 cd @sap/edm-converters
-npm install  # this will install the dev dependencies
+npm install  # this will install the development dependencies
 npm run doc      # this will generate the documentation
 ```

 (If the module is installed into the global node package folder, use `npm root -g` to find and navigate to it.)

 # Usage scenario